Cost of Owning a Whippet

 Owning a Whippet is a significant financial commitment over their 12-15 yrs lifespan.
 Medium-sized breeds fall in the moderate range for ownership costs.

-With a typical weight of 25-40 lbs and lifespan of 12-15 yrs, the Whippet requires thoughtful care tailored to their specific breed characteristics.
+Expect 25-40 lbs at maturity and 12-15 yrs of life with a Whippet; the combination of its health pattern and temperament profile is where owner attention pays the largest dividends.
 Whether you are researching the Whippet for the first time or deepening your knowledge as a current owner, the breed's hound lineage is the foundation for understanding their needs.

 First-Year Expenses